menandmice/micetro_docs/guides/user-manual/ipam.rst

 This wizard allows you to create allocate a user-defined number of subranges from an existing range.
 The wizard can only be used on ranges that exist on subnet.

-1. From the object list, click on IP Address Ranges.
+1. From the object list, click on :guilabel:`IP Address Ranges`.

-2. From the list of ranges displayed right-click and, from the shortcut menu, select Allocate Ranges.
-The Allocate ranges wizard displays.
+2. From the list of ranges displayed right-click and, from the shortcut menu, select :guilabel:`Allocate Ranges`.
+The *Allocate ranges wizard* displays.

 3. Follow the instructions provided by the wizard to create the number of subranges that you need.

 Join Ranges
 -----------

 This function allows you to select and join a number of ranges.
-The Join Ranges command is available if the selected ranges can be joined.
+The :guilabel:`Join Ranges` command is available if the selected ranges can be joined.

 1. Display the list of address ranges that you want to join.

 2. Select each of the desired ranges.

-3. Right-click and, from the shortcut menu, select Join Ranges.
+3. Right-click and, from the shortcut menu, select :guilabel:`Join Ranges`.

 .. image:: ../../images/console-ipam-join-ranges.png
   :width: 70%